Windsor Castle crossbow suspect appears in court under Treason Act

 He was remanded in custody to appear at the Old Bailey on 14 September.

-Former supermarket worker Mr Chail, from Southampton, was arrested at about 08:30 GMT on 25 December last year.
+Mr Chail, from Southampton, was allegedly spotted in the grounds of Windsor Castle at about 08:10 GMT on 25 December last year.

-The Met said he was stopped "within moments" of entering the grounds and he did not enter any buildings.
+Prosecutor Kathryn Selby told the court he had been carrying a Supersonic X-Bow weapon which had the potential to cause "serious or fatal injuries".

+She said the allegations were not being treated as a "terrorism offence" but had been dealt with by the Metropolitan Police's Counter Terrorism Command.

-He has been charged with an offence under section 2 of the 1842 Treason Act, namely "discharging or aiming firearms, or throwing or using any offensive matter or weapon, with intent to injure or alarm her Majesty", said Scotland Yard.
+He has been charged with an offence under section 2 of the 1842 Treason Act, namely "discharging or aiming firearms, or throwing or using any offensive matter or weapon, with intent to injure or alarm her Majesty".

 The Queen had been staying at Windsor Castle for Christmas, rather than spending it as usual on her Sandringham estate in Norfolk.